JPalmaLiberona/Getting-and-Cleaning-Data-Project/CodeBook.md

 #Code Book
-the output file "tidy.txt" presents 81 variables.
+the output file "tidy.txt" presents 81 variables. variables 3 through 81 are the measured and calculated values, thesse values where measured by an accelerometer (Acc values) and a gyroscope (Gyro values) in an smartphone. all the measures where pre-processed using noise filters. time domain signals where obtained (time variables). all measures are presented in it's X, Y and Z axis values and acceleration measures where separated in gravity and body acceleration. body linear acceleration and angular velocity where calculated in order to produce the "Jerk" signals. the magnitude of the three dimensional signals was calculated using the Euclidean norm and the results presented in the "magnitude" variables. the Fast Fourier Transform was used to obtain the frecuency varaibles.

 1. subject: ID of the test subject.
 2. activity: type of activity that the test subject performed during the measurments. this activity can be:
   1. standing: test subject is standing
   2. sitting: test subject is sitting
   3. laying: test subject lays down